reginald-mclean/websiteClassification/README.md

 - this task was completed using Beautiful Soup
 - the data was loaded and the data from the headers was extracted
 - next the content was extracted from these headers
+- this process was split into several functions which would allow for API-type usage in other projects if needed

 Task #2: Classification
 - the first step of this process was to extract the top X words from the websites and run those vectors through an Autoencoder